Maps – I just love maps.

 Northern Italy – Relief Map – 1906, London

 Below is a fabulous Relief Map of Northern Italy printed in 1906 by George Philip & Son, London.
 The map shows Northern Italy with the Alps in the north and the green pastures of the Italian plains to the south.

-On a more serious note, below is a fabulous Relief Map of Northern Italy printed in 1906 by George Philip & Son, London.
-The map shows Northern Italy with the Alps in the north and the green pastures of the flat plains of the Italian ‘pianura’ to the south.
 It’s a relief map which means that you can see the variations in altitude of the land very easily based on the colours on the map.
-For me, it is a geomorphological exercise – where the rugged Alps of Central Europe physically divide the continent into two halves.
-To the north, there is Holland, Germany, Switzerland and Austria.
+You can see where the rugged Alps of Central Europe physically divide the continent into two halves.
+To the north are Holland, Germany, Switzerland, and Austria.
 To the south is the Italian peninsula, Mediterranean and Adriatic Seas.
-The huge meandering basin of the River Po dissects Italy from around Milan in the west all the way to the Adriatic in the east.
-Its numerous tributaries join it on a journey of more than a thousand kilometres.
-You can imagine vast rivers flowing from the Alps, at the end of the last ice age, creating a huge delta or estuary as the river water flooded out into the Adriatic Sea.
+The huge meandering basin of the River Po dissects Italy from Milan in the west to the Adriatic in the east.
+A journey of more than a thousand kilometres.
+You can imagine vast rivers flowing from the Alps, at the end of the last ice age, creating a huge delta as the river water flooded out into the Adriatic Sea.

 - For a little more on maps and their importance: The Map Room

-- More on Journeys in Europe: Travelling across Europe in the time of Covid-19
+- More on Journeys in Europe: Venice to the Alps – A Journey

 - Why not join me in Ravenna, Italy – next April to discover amazing Byzantine Mosaics

 - To travel with #GrandTourist in 2023 e-mail: firstname.lastname@example.org